The FDA Agrees: Eggs Are a Healthy, Nutritious Food

 3. Experts Agree: Eggs Are Healthy

-When the FDA’s opinions on healthy foods meant a fudge bar could be considered a smarter snack option than a hard-boiled egg, we here at Pete and Gerry’s knew it was time to take action.
+When the FDA’s previous opinions on healthy foods meant a fudge bar could be considered a smarter snack option than a hard-boiled egg, we here at Pete and Gerry’s knew it was time to take action.
 Read on to learn how we partnered with Registered Dietitian Keri Glassman in filing a 17-page petition requesting the FDA review and change their outdated criteria on what foods are deemed healthy.

 4. 5 Smart Reasons to Eat Eggs Every Day